sj1999-BIT/tp/docs/UserGuide.md

   ![group](images/UndoGroup2.png)

 Examples and expected outcomes for undoing 'clear' command:
-* Clear all persons' entries in the contact list with command `clear`:
+* Clear all person entries in the contact list with command `clear`:
   ![clear](images/UndoClear1.png)
 * Undo the clear with command `undo`:
   ![clear](images/UndoClear2.png)